Raw Feeding the Maine Coon: Science, Safety, and Ratios#

 The Calcium:Phosphorus Ratio (1.2:1)#

-This is the single most critical number for a Maine Coon kitten.
+This is the single most critical number for a Maine Coon owner to memorize.
+In the wild, a cat eats a mouse: meat, organs, and bones.

-- Meat (Muscle): High in Phosphorus.
-Low in Calcium.
+- Meat (Muscle): High in Phosphorus, but dangerously low in Calcium.

-The Danger: If you feed your Maine Coon only muscle meat (chicken breast, steak) without bone, his Calcium:Phosphorus ratio inverts.
-His body will pull calcium out of his own skeleton to balance his blood pH.
+The Danger: If you feed your Maine Coon a diet of pure muscle meat (chicken breast, steak) without bone or a calcium supplement, you invert this delicate ratio.
+The body, sensing a calcium deficiency in the blood, will begin to pull calcium out of the cat’s own skeleton to maintain cardiac function.

-The Fix: You must feed edible bone (ground chicken necks, rabbit ribs) or add a calcium supplement (Bone Meal or Eggshell powder) to every meal.
-The ideal ratio is 1.2 parts Calcium to 1 part Phosphorus.
+The Fix: You must feed edible bone (such as ground chicken necks or rabbit ribs) or add a calcium supplement (like Bone Meal or Eggshell powder) to every single meal.
+The ideal ratio for felines is 1.2 parts Calcium to 1 part Phosphorus.

 The Thiamin (Vitamin B1) Risk#

-Feline Husbandry warns of a specific danger for raw feeders: Thiaminase.
-Some raw fish (especially carp, herring, and some tuna) contain an enzyme called Thiaminase that destroys Vitamin B1.
+Feline Husbandry warns of a specific, often overlooked danger for raw feeders: Thiaminase.
+This is an enzyme found in certain raw fish (especially carp, herring, and some tuna) and shellfish.

 The “Pathogen” Problem: Salmonella & E. Coli#

 Can cats get Salmonella?
-Yes.
-But the bigger risk is You.
-A cat’s digestive tract is short and highly acidic; they often pass pathogens without getting sick.
-However, they shed that Salmonella in their stool.
+Yes, but the risk is nuanced.
+A cat’s digestive tract is short and highly acidic, designed to process pathogens that would hospitalize a human.
+They often pass Salmonella without showing clinical symptoms.

-- The Cattery Risk: If you have kittens or immune-compromised cats (FIP risk), raw food introduces a bacterial load that can overwhelm a weak immune system.
+- The Cattery Risk: If you have kittens, seniors, or immune-compromised cats (such as those managing FIP), raw food introduces a bacterial load that can overwhelm a weak immune system.

 - Protocol: If you feed raw, you must treat your kitchen like a biohazard lab.
-Stainless steel bowls, immediate cleaning, and no “grazing.”
+Use stainless steel bowls (which can be sterilized), clean surfaces immediately, and never leave raw food out for “grazing.”

 If you are serious about raw feeding, you need a grinder that can crush chicken bones.
 This is the entry-level workhorse for catteries.